Wildland Firefighter

 Crews may be flown into remote locations to fight fires that are difficult to reach by other means.

 Wildland firefighters work outdoors in all weather conditions, usually in isolated areas.
 Their work is dangerous and physically demanding.
 Occupational hazards include smoke, intense heat, falling trees and branches, wildlife and strong winds.
-Wind can quickly turn a small fire into an inferno.
-Some wildland firefighters also fly in helicopters and rappel from heights.
+Wind can quickly turn a small wildfire into a large, more complex wildfire.

 Wildland firefighters are required to bend, stoop and crouch while wearing protective gear and carrying heavy equipment.
 They also must work quickly on steep and uneven terrain.
 They carry and use equipment such as hand tools, chain saws, water pumps and hoses, often for long periods.